 Q: How do the working hours at offshore firms compare with onshore firms?

 A: This varies from firm to firm and from jurisdiction to jurisdiction but you should not assume that life in the office will be more relaxed than in your present position, contrary to what you may believe we don’t all work from the beach.

 The main difference with offshore work is the need to handle multiple matters simultaneously, which can be a big change for lawyers accustomed to working on one deal for months at a time.
 There are also specific demands placed on offshore lawyers that may not be immediately apparent to those coming from a big city environment, in particular, the emphasis on legal analysis rather than transaction management.
 Notwithstanding this, working hours are generally more predictable offshore and billable targets, whilst similar to those at leading onshore firms, can be achieved more easily in a normal working day.
 Couple this with incredibly short commutes and working life as an offshore lawyer should in most cases seem far less stressful.

 Q: What are the immigration requirements for offshore legal jobs?

 A: Cayman, BVI, and Bermuda require non-citizens to have work permits, which must be obtained by the employer on the basis of a specific job.
-With regard to relocating with a partner or spouse, a legal spouse can be classified as a dependant on their partner’s work permit in order to reside on-island.
-They are also legally permitted to search for work as a ‘dependant’ on their spouses permit.
+With regard to relocating with a partner or spouse, a legal spouse can be classified as a dependent on their partner’s work permit in order to reside on island.
+They are also legally permitted to search for work as a ‘dependant’ on their spouse’s permit.
 Unmarried partners are not permitted to reside without having a job and permit of their own.

 In the Channel Islands, work permits are not required for UK passport holders.
 Commonwealth citizens may be exempt if they qualify for a UK ancestry visa and all other professionals will need to obtain a ‘Skilled Worker Visa’.